maxfierrog/maxfierrog.github.io/content/resume.md

 **[FRC Team #6348](https://frc-events.firstinspires.org/team/6348)** <span style="float:right;"> Sep 2019 - Aug 2022 </span> \
 _High school robotics and STEM group from Colima, Mexico._

-This is a First Robotics Competition group from my high shcool.
+This is a FIRST Robotics Competition group from my high school.
 It is very close to my heart, because me and my closest friends put in a lot of work for the team.
 While I still occasionally help out with mentoring, my active involvement has largely ceased because I have gotten increasingly busy.
 Here are the roles I have held:

-* As an **official mentor** I gave professional and acadmic guidance to the team.
+* As an **official mentor** I gave professional and academic guidance to the team.
 * As **head of the Design Division** I coordinated the design of an award-winning robot.
 * As a **driver** I participated in competitions and got to crash our robots a few times.
 * As a **member** I made a lot of friends who went on to become incredible individuals.

 ---